MrFastDie/vue-preline/README.md

  - `icon` a string array represents the icon from `fontawesome`
  - `iconBackgroundColor` the css background color for the icon
  - `iconTextColor` the css text color for the icon

+### Cards
+There are currently 3 card components:

+    <vp-card-img-top>Card text</vp-card-img-top>
+    <vp-card-img-left>Card text</vp-card-img-left>
+    <vp-card-img-right>Card text</vp-card-img-right>

+The cards accept following arguments:
+ - `imgSrc` a string which points to the image you want as your card image
+ - `title` a string as title
+ - `githubUrl` a string which points to your github repo